sivaram-R/Multivariate-Linear-Regression/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
+##STEP1
-1.Import Pandas library
+Import Pandas library
-<\b>
+##STEP2
-2.Import Linear_model from sklearn
+Import Linear_model from sklearn.
+##STEP3
-3.Read the csv file using pandas library
+Read the csv file using pandas library
+##STEP4
-4.Enter the parameters of the linear function
+Enter the parameters of the linear function
+##STEP5
-5.Print the parameters of the linear function
+Print the parameters of the linear function.
 ## Program:
 student name:sivaram R
 reference no:22008680